larryaasen/dive/dive_app/README.md

 ```
 # Copy the framework resources to a specific folder in the app Resources
 cp -R ${TARGET_BUILD_DIR}/${FRAMEWORKS_FOLDER_PATH}/obslib.framework/Resources/data ${TARGET_BUILD_DIR}/${UNLOCALIZED_RESOURCES_FOLDER_PATH}
+rm -fr ${TARGET_BUILD_DIR}/${UNLOCALIZED_RESOURCES_FOLDER_PATH}/data/obs-mac-virtualcam.plugin
 rsync ${TARGET_BUILD_DIR}/${FRAMEWORKS_FOLDER_PATH}/obslib.framework/PlugIns/* ${TARGET_BUILD_DIR}/${PLUGINS_FOLDER_PATH}
 ```

+Note: The folder obs-mac-virtualcam.plugin is in the wrong folder, data, and will fail validation by Apple, so it has been removed for now.

 1. $ flutter run --no-sound-null-safety
 1. You will likely see this error:
 ```